vkleer/CI_PP1_TD/README.md

 10. As a user, I want to know The Doors social media accounts so I can follow them.

 #### Site owner
+11. As the site owner, I want the purpose of the site to be clear immediately.
-11. As the site owner, I want to provide a responsive website for all devices.
+12. As the site owner, I want to provide a responsive website for all devices.
-12. As the site owner, I want users to be able to contact me for questions or 13. suggestions
+13. As the site owner, I want users to be able to contact me for questions or 13. suggestions
-13. As the site owner, I want users to be able to go to any section of the page easily, no matter where they are.
+14. As the site owner, I want users to be able to go to any section of the page easily, no matter where they are.
-14. As the site owner, I want to embed API’s to enhance the user experience
+15. As the site owner, I want to embed API’s to enhance the user experience
-15. As the site owner, I want to encourage users to explore The Doors’ music.
+16. As the site owner, I want to encourage users to explore The Doors’ music.

 ## Design